-MEDIA STUDIES Mrs Betanzo - B Block Year 11 Media Studies [11MDS] Year 12 Media Studies [12MDS] Year 13 Media Studies [13MDS] Prerequisites: Prerequisites: Prerequisites: Operating at curriculum Level 5 in English with some Merits in 10 English; approval of TIC.
+V V V 10 Year 11 Media Studies [11MDS] Year 12 Media Studies [12MDS] Year 13 Media Studies [13MDS] Prerequisites: Prerequisites: Prerequisites: Operating at curriculum Level 5 in English with some Merits in 10 English; approval of TIC.
 Year 11 Media Studies with at least 12 credits or 12 Credits in Year 11 English or approval of TIC.
 Year 12 Media Studies with at least 12 credits gained or Year 12 English with approval of TIC.
 Course Information: Course Information: Course Information: This humanities course is designed to teach an understanding of the workings of the mass media.
-Students will gain knowledge, skills, and experience to explore media concepts, explore language in media texts and use media conventions and technology to create media.
-Students will explore the way individuals use media and the conventions of a media genre (eg sitcoms or superhero).
-Students also have hands- on experience designing and creating a short documentary.
-This is an academic course with hands on experience in journalism.
+Students will gain knowledge, skills, and experience to explore media concepts, explore language in media texts and use media This is an academic course with hands on experience in journalism.
 The focus is on the interaction between media and audience and between traditional and new media.
-The practical component involves the production of a podcast, and the theory component involves film genre (horror, musical or teen) and investigation of media representation of a group or culture.
 This course continues to investigate the relationship between media and society, using modern media such as film, television, social media and internet.
-Students will analyse the influences of the media on aspects of our lives as well as produce their own magazine spread.
+Students will analyse the influences of conventions and technology to create media.
+The practical component involves the production of a podcast, and the theory component involves film genre (horror, musical or teen) and investigation of media representation of a group or culture. the media on aspects of our lives as well as produce their own magazine spread.
 It is an ideal pathway for those intending to pursue a career in media or a degree in humanities or communications.
 It is also part of the Creative Industries vocational pathway.
 Scholarship tutorials are available.
-Internal Assessments: AS90989 Individuals interact with the media AS90990 Close reading of media text AS90993 Design and plan AS90994 Media product External Assessments: Internal Assessments: AS91250 Representation in the media AS91252 Design and plan AS91253 Media product AS91255 Write for the media W External Assessments: Internal Assessments: AS91494 Design and plan AS91495 Media product AS91496 Significant development AS91497 Write for the media W External Assessments: AS90992 Characteristics of a media genre AS91251 Media Genre R/W AS91493 Genre and society R/W Endorseable: Yes Endorseable: Yes Endorseable: Yes Internal Credits: 15 Internal Credits: 16 Internal Credits: 16 External Credits: 4 External Credits: 4 External Credits: 4 Level of Credits: 1 Level of Credits: 2 Level of Credits: 3 Leads to: 12 Media Studies Leads to: 13 Media Studies University Entrance Approved Examinable by Scholarship
+Internal Assessments: To be confirmed Internal Assessments: AS91250 Representation in the media AS91252 Design and plan AS91253 Media product AS91255 Write for the media W Internal Assessments: AS91494 Design and plan AS91495 Media product AS91496 Significant development AS91497 Write for the media W External Assessments: To be confirmed External Assessments: AS91251 Media Genre R/W External Assessments: AS91493 Genre and society R/W Endorseable: TBC Endorseable: Yes Endorseable: Yes Internal Credits: TBC Internal Credits: 16 Internal Credits: 16 External Credits: TBC External Credits: 4 External Credits: 4 Level of Credits: 1 Level of Credits: 2 Level of Credits: 3 Leads to: 12 Media Studies Leads to: 13 Media Studies University Entrance Approved Examinable by Scholarship